manroygood/roy-goodman/content/courses/math473/_index.md

 ```

 #### Add-on software
 In Part 1 of _Strogatz_ it will be helpful to use software to draw direction fields.
 In Part 2, it will be useful to use software to draw phase planes.
-This is not built into MATLAB in a simple way, so you'll have to install some additional software.
+This is not built into MATLAB in a simple way, so you'll have to install some [additional software](https://github.com/MathWorks-Teaching-Resources/Phase-Plane-and-Slope-Field).
+The site provides complete documentation and how-to videos.
-  * [Option 1]({{< relref "../math222/matlabinformation/option1/_index.md " >}}) Add-on software for MATLAB.
-     * __Pro:__ Uses MATLAB.
-Your professor worked hard on it.
-Easy to install.
-     * __Con:__ Not as pretty as slopes.
-  * [Option 2]({{< relref "../math222/matlabinformation/option2.md">}}) Slopes app for iPhone/iPad.
-(Android versions expected in Spring semester.)
-     * __Pro:__ Can vary parameters.
-Output is gorgeous.
-     * __Con:__ Apple ecosystem only.
-Seems to use _fixed step_ Runge-Kutta which sometimes gives poorly-resolved solutions.
-I have managed to crash this program on multiple occasions.

 ### Here are some HTML files exported from MATLAB